 He is a Navajo traditional medicine man practitioner for almost forty years.
 As a cultural specialist, he has been a motivational speaker at various conferences and meetings on such topics as Navajo Culture, Navajo History, Native Medicine, Navajo Language, Native American Education and is a Native Storyteller.

 Ed.D., Fielding Graduate University

-Geraldine Garrity is a faculty of Diné College at the main campus in Tsaile, Az.
+Geraldine Garrity is the new faculty chairperson of Diné College at the main campus in Tsaile, Az.
 She is To’áheedlíinii and born for To’dichíinii.
 She was raised and resides in Lukachukai, Arizona with her family.